Have some yummy fun graphing candy

 Starting your candy graph

-With my two toddlers, I picked out four candy types to graph and made sure to have a varying number of each type.
+With my kids (ages 3 and 21 months old), I picked out four candy types to graph and made sure to have a varying number of each type.

 Task 2: Answering questions about the graph